 Career progression is generally the individual's own responsibility, with consultancies rewarding those who show professional ability, initiative and commitment.
 Some PR professionals may find it advantageous to move to other consultancies or organisations in order to progress their career.

-Professional qualifications may also assist with career development and can be gained through the Chartered Institute of Public Relations (CIPR).
+Professional qualifications may also assist with career development.